turingcompl33t/turingcompl33t.github.io/_posts/2021-7-17-How-To-Great-Research-Paper.md

 ### 7. Listen to Your Readers

-In his final recommendation, Simon addresses getting feedback on our work
+In his final recommendation, Simon addresses what is perhaps the most difficult part of the writing process: requesting and responding to feedback.

+The most important consideration to bear in mind during this process is to **use reviewers deliberately**.
+There are (at least) two actions we can take to ensure that we accomplish this:
-Use your guinea pigs sparingly.
-Once someone has read your paper once, they will never read it the same way again if you ask them read a revision (likely to put as much effort in).
+- Enlist the help of reviewers sparingly.
+Once someone has read our paper once, they will never read it the same way again.
+This might lead them to skip over updated content or infer cohesion where it doesn't actually exist.
+We must be judicious in deciding _when_ in the writing and revision process we should solicit reviews.

-Explain carefully to your guinea pigs what you want from their review.
-You don't care about spelling and grammar mistakes.
-You do care about where they lose understanding in the paper.
-Make this desire explicit!

-Treat every review like gold dust.
-Be (truly) grateful for criticism.
-You can use this to make your work better.
-Also respect the fact that the reviewer, regardless of the content of their review, have given you the gift of their time.
+- Explain carefully to your readers what it is you want from their review.
+For instance, while spelling and grammar are important to get right, these are jobs for a word processor.
+From our human reviewers we typically want higher-level feedback, such as the precise points in the paper where their understanding falters.
+If we make the desire for reviews of this nature explicit, we can address these issues through subsequent conversations with our readers.
+Eliciting this type of feedback from a computer remains difficult (for now).

+Finally, Simon encourages us to **treat every review like gold dust**.
+We must be truly grateful for the feedback we receive, regardless of its tenor.
+Whether they loved our work or hated it, our reviewer has given us the gift of their time - the one truly non-renewable resource humans possess.
+Furthermore, even if the reviewers words are scathing, there is still likely something in them that we can use to make our work better.

+I struggle mightily with this final suggestion.
+While I understand _intellectually_ that a less-than-positive review is (at least typically) not a personal attack, I can't help feeling embarrassed and angered when I receive such feedback.
+Perhaps this is a reflex that will relax with more iterations, time will tell.

 ### Conclusion

+There you have it, seven actionable recommendations for writing better research papers.
+I hope you learned as much reading this post as I did while writing it!

 ### References